blackducksoftware/detect_advisor/README.md

     python3 detect_advisor.py -c -r myreport.txt /users/myuser/myproject

-The following command will scan the absolute path `/users/myuser/myproject`; the `-o` option will cause `.bdignore` and `application-project.yml` files to be written to the project folder:
+The following command will scan the absolute path `/users/myuser/myproject`; the `-o` option will cause the `application-project.yml` file to be written to the /users/myuser/myproject folder:

     python3 detect_advisor.py -o /users/myuser/myproject

+The following command will scan the absolute path `/users/myuser/myproject`; the `-b` option will cause multiple .bdignore files to be created in relevant sub-folders to ignore large duplicate folders or folders containing only binary files.
+USE WITH CAUTION as it will cause specified folders to be permanently ignored by the Signature scan (until the .bdignore files are removed):

+    python3 detect_advisor.py -b /users/myuser/myproject

-The following command will scan the absolute path `/users/myuser/myproject`; the `-s` option will cause only Signature scan checking to be performed:
+The following command will scan the absolute path `/users/myuser/myproject` and output to the myreport.txt file; the `-s` option will cause only Signature scan checking to be performed:

     python3 detect_advisor.py -s -r myreport.txt /users/myuser/myproject

-The following command will scan the absolute path `/users/myuser/myproject`; the `-d` option will also check Docker scannning prerequisites:
+The following command will scan the absolute path `/users/myuser/myproject`; the `-D` option will also check Docker scanning prerequisites:

-    python3 detect_advisor.py -d /users/myuser/myproject
+    python3 detect_advisor.py -D /users/myuser/myproject

 # SUMMARY INFO